andreig/andreig.github.io/README.md

 > - Initiated a technical debt reduction schedule, focusing 20% of the release cycles on improving security
 >  and stability,  drastically reducing technical debt in a concentrated fashion.
 Improved data storage,
 >   aligned internationalization components to current standards, upgraded job scheduling frameworks,
->   decoupled the core business application into microservices.
+>   decoupled parts of the core business application into microservices.
 > - Established a uniform technical hiring and training process throughout the company, improving both
 >  the candidate selection process and experience but also the training stages.